Apply to the Residency

 The Johns Hopkins General Preventive Medicine Residency training comprises PGY-2 and PGY-3.
 To be eligible to apply for the residency, physicians must complete at least one year of ACGME-accredited clinical training (PGY-1) in the United States prior to entering the residency.

-Although not required, many of our applicants have completed training in a primary specialty.
+Although it's not required, many of our applicants have completed training in a primary specialty.

 How to Apply